-The program with approval of its Sponsoring Institution, must designate a primary clinical site.
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
 (Core) I.B.1.a) The Sponsoring Institution must also sponsor ACGME-accredited programs in anesthesiology, internal medicine, and surgery.
-(Core) I.B.1.b) When the institution sponsors more than one critical care program, it must coordinate interdisciplinary requirements to ensure that fellows meet the specific critical care medicine fellowship program requirements and criteria of their primary specialties (anesthesiology, internal medicine, surgery, or any other primary specialty that supports education and/or certification in critical care medicine).
+(Core) I.B.1.b) When the institution sponsors more than one critical care program, it must coordinate interdisciplinary requirements to ensure that fellows meet the specific critical care medicine fellowship pprogram requirements and criteria of their primary specialties (anesthesiology, internal medicine, surgery, or any other primary specialty that supports education and/or certification in critical care medicine).
 (Detail) I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) do tononou actoroly to youro, and, I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core) I.B.2.a).(2) I.B.3. be approved by the designated institutional official
+(Core) I.B.2.a) The PLA must: I.B.2.a) I.B.2.a).(1) The PLA must: be renewed at least every 10 years; and, (Core) • I.B.2.a).(1) be renewed at least every 10 years; and, (Core) be approved by the designated institutional official